saurabhparyani/full_stack_assessment_skeleton/docs/README.md

 > even if you can do state-management without Redux, you still must use Redux for the solution, (remember the idea is to showcase the skills)

 ### solution
+below are steps i've documented to get things started step-by-step. if you only care about testing, head over to [test-frontend](#test-frontend)

 1. setup:
    - create vite project: ```npm create vite@latest```,name it frontend, choose typescript.